Search Programs

 A veterinary technician—a trained nurse for animals—carefully opens a sleeping dog’s mouth.
-Two rows of sharp teeth are revealed and X-rays are taken to show weaknesses where the enamel has worn down over time.
-The vet tech then documents their observations from the diagnostic image and prepares the patient file.
+She reveals two rows of sharp teeth and starts taking x-rays to show weaknesses where the enamel has worn down over time.
+She documents her observations from the diagnostic image and prepares the patient file.
 This veterinary technician specialist (VTS) has been specially trained in canine dentistry and may assist the veterinarian if her patient needs a tooth extracted.
 A vet tech may assume this is one of many important roles within a clinic or animal hospital.

 The professional dedication in this field is reflected in the Veterinary Technician’s Oath, which is quoted here in full from the National Association of Veterinary Technicians in America (NAVTA):